TeamRizu/outfox-wiki/content/dev/mode-support/oto-support.md

 ---

 ## ``osu file format vn [1 - 14]``
-``Status: ❌ Ignored (Unsupported)``
+``Status: ✅ Supported``

 Usage Example:
 ```
 osu file format v14
 ```

 This value is at the very beginning of the file, and sets the version of the specification that the file uses.
-As of November 2021, This is Version 14.
+As of January 2022, This is Version 14.

-This variable is unused in _OutFox_.
+This variable is used in _OutFox_ just to check for the supported version (charts under version 5 are not supported).

 ---
 ## `[General]` Section